 34.20.2.2 Computation

-For each Dispatch Interval, the CAISO will compute updated Imbalance Energy needs and will Dispatch Generating Units, System Units, Dynamic System Resources, Participating Load, Reliability Demand Response Resources, and Proxy Demand Resources according to the CAISO’s SCED during that time period to meet Imbalance Energy requirements.
+For each Dispatch Interval, the CAISO will compute updated imbalance energy needs and will Dispatch Generating Units, System Units, Dynamic System Resources, Participating Load, Reliability Demand Response Resources, and Proxy Demand Resources according to the CAISO’s SCED during that time period to meet imbalance energy requirements.
 The RTM transactions will be settled at the Dispatch Interval LMPs in accordance with Section 11.5.

 * * * *